emersonjleon/cyborgchaman/README.md

-# OpenAI API Quickstart - Python example app
+# Cyborg Chaman
+This page is devoted to the creation of stories using OpenAI API.

-This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
+Contains the pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
 It uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework.
 Check out the tutorial or follow the instructions below to get set up.

 ## Setup